TheCarriePeters/TheCarriePeters/README.md

-hello, i'm carrie, an autodidact developer, designer, and data scientist with an entrepreneurial spirit. i build and create in the digital space.
+Hello, I'm Carrie, an autodidact developer, designer, and data scientist with an entrepreneurial spirit.
+I build and create in the digital space.
+You can call me care.